 American Bar Association, Public Law Section, Forum on the Construction Industry

-National Filipino American Lawyers Association, At-Large Representative, DC Chapter
+National Filipino American Lawyers Association, Founding Member, DC Chapter

 Honors & Recognitions

-Chosen by his peers for inclusion in The Best Lawyers in America© in the field of Transportation Law, 2020
+Included in The Best Lawyers in America© for Transportation Law, 2020-2024

 Selected to the Super Lawyers list for 2014-2017